Loggerhead turtle approved

 Kalamaki is also where you can take part in water-sporting activities such as windsurfing, jet skiing, kayaking, canoeing and even snorkelling.
 Stalos Beach is another popular choice, as is Agioi Apostoli, which features a series of tiny coves that make for quieter swims.

-It goes without saying that Nea Kydonia's status as a beautiful, laid-back beach resort, means the main activity to take part in is simply relaxing – whether that's on the shores or from the terrace of a quaint cafe.
+It goes without saying that Nea Kydonia's status as a beautiful, laid-back beach resort, means the main activity to take part in on Greece package holidays here is simply relaxing – whether that's on the shores or from the terrace of a quaint cafe.
 The town is also surrounded by countryside lined with olive groves, so a top afternoon choice is going for a scenic stroll, where you can catch some shade under the village's popular 2,000-year-old tree.

 Only a 30-minute drive away are the ruins of Aptera, a powerful city where the Greek myth of the sirens battling with the muses was born.
 It's an ancient wonder, with Roman cisterns, a fortress and baths, plus new sites still being excavated every day.
 You can take the rocky drive up to the ruins and experience incredible views out to sea – just be prepared to walk once you arrive, as there's a lot to explore.